Table of Contents

 What types of tests may be performed?

 A number of tests can help your doctor find the cause of your pain.
 Your history and physical exam will help him or her decide which, if any, tests to do.
-These may include blood tests, urologic tests or X-rays.
-In some cases, your doctor may need to perform minor surgery, such as laparoscopy (a procedure in which a thin lighted tube is inserted in the abdomen so the doctor can look at your pelvic organs).
+These may include blood tests, urologic tests, or X-rays.
+In some cases, your doctor may need to perform minor surgery, such as laparoscopy.
+Laparoscopy is a procedure in which the doctor inserts a thin, lighted tube in your abdomen to look at your pelvic organs.

 Treatment depends on your individual problem.
 Your doctor will help you determine which form of treatment is right for you.
 Some treatment options include:

-- Stopping ovulation (release of eggs from the ovary) with birth control pills or injections
+- Stopping ovulation (the release of eggs from the ovary).
+This can be done with birth control pills or injections.

-- Use of non steroidal anti-inflammatory pain relievers such as ibuprofen (one brand name: Motrin) or naproxen (brand name: Aleve)
+- Using nonsteroidal, anti-inflammatory pain relievers.
+This includes ibuprofen (one brand name: Motrin) or naproxen (brand name: Aleve).

 - What is the likely cause of my pelvic pain?

 - Do I need any tests, such as ultrasound or X-rays?

 - Based on the cause of my pain, what are my treatment options?